daorejuela1/simple_shell/README.md

 The development began in 1969 and published internally in November 1971 and then announced to the world in October 1973 by Bell Labs.

 ### Who wrote the first version of the UNIX shell
-The first Unix shell was the sh, written by Ken Thompson (https://en.wikipedia.org/wiki/Ken_Thompson_(computer_programmer) "Ken Thompson (computer programmer)") at [Bell Labs](https://en.wikipedia.org/wiki/Bell_Labs) and distributed with Versions 1 through 6 of Unix, from 1971 to 1975.
+The first Unix shell was the sh, written by Ken Thompson computer programmer at [Bell Labs](https://en.wikipedia.org/wiki/Bell_Labs) and distributed with Versions 1 through 6 of Unix, from 1971 to 1975.
 Tough rudimentary by modern standards, it introduced many of the basic features common to all later Unix shells, including piping, simple control structures using `if` and `goto`, and filename wildcarding.
 Though not in current use, it is still available as part of some [Ancient UNIX Systems] ("Ancient UNIX Systems").

 ### Who invented the B programming language (the direct predecessor to the C programming language)